How to buy Pacific Star Network (PNW) shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Pacific Star Network Limited is a broadcasting business based in Australia.
-Pacific Star Network shares (PNW) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $0.24 – the same closing value as a week prior.
+Sports Entertainment Group Limited is a broadcasting business based in Australia.
+Pacific Star Network shares (PNW) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
 Pacific Star Network has a trailing 12-month revenue of around $66.8 million.
 If you're looking to buy shares, check out the steps below.